KMiOpenBlockchain/isws2022-demonstrator/README.md

 ### Viewing your NFT Tokens On Etherscan

-You can view the details of the RDF Tokens you have minted by viewing them on Rinkby Etherscan site.
+You can view the details of the RDF Tokens you have minted by viewing them on the Rinkby Etherscan site.
 First open MetaMask and click the 'Activity' tab:

 ![](images/docs/metamask11.png)

-Then clikc on one of the Mont Token activities and it will open the details of that transaction:
+Then click on one of the 'Mint Token' activities and it will open the details of that transaction:

 ![](images/docs/metamask12.png)

-Then to view the details on etherscan click the ' View on block explorer' link and it will open a new browser tab showing the details of that transaction on etherscan.
+To view the full details on Etherscan, including the Token Id number of the issued RDF NFT, click the 'View on block explorer' link.
+This will open a new browser tab showing the details of that transaction on Etherscan.
 The Token ID number can be see (we have highlighted it in yellow on the image below):

 ![](images/docs/metamask10.png)